mpv-player/mpv/DOCS/man/options.rst

     This can be "misused" to disable screensavers that do not support the proper X API (see also ``--stop-screensaver``).
 If you think this is too complicated, ask the author of the screensaver program to support the proper X APIs.
-Note that the ``--stop-screensaver`` does not influence the heartbeat code at all.
+Note that ``--stop-screensaver`` does not influence the heartbeat code at all.

     .. admonition:: Example for xscreensaver